emdavis2/longleaf-cell-segmentation/README.md

 `membrane_submitjob.sh` is a SLURM job submission script to use the pretrained keras membrane CNN model to segment membrane and `nucleus_submitjob.sh` is a SLURM job submission script to use the pretrained keras nucleus CNN model to segment nucleus.
 Before running these files, the second string in the last line needs to be changed to denote the path to where the preprocessed images are located.

-`keras_unet_models` is a folder that contains the trained CNN models (saved with keras) which are used to segment the cell membrane and cell nucleus.
+A required folder is `keras_unet_models`, as it contains the trained CNN models (saved with keras) which are used to segment the cell membrane and cell nucleus.
 There are 2 models in this folder: one for membrane and one for nucleus.
+Currently this folder is located on the following path: `/proj/telston_lab/projects/keras_unet_models`. *Note: You must have access to the `/proj/telston_lab` space to access this folder.*

 ## Set up to run code:
 Clone this repository to your home directory on the Longleaf cluster.
 To run segmentation, you must have access to the GPU partition on Longleaf.
 If you do not already have access to the Longleaf GPUs, email research@unc.edu to request access.